-Initiatives Edgecliff Centre Building Envelope High performance building envelope with added fabric insulation and shading to improve energy efficiency and address indoor environmental quality.
+Initiatives Edgecliff Centre Building Envelope High performance building envelope with added fabric insulation, appropriate window to wall ration and shading to improve energy efficiency and address indoor environmental quality.
 HVAC system Highly efficient mechanical systems centralised where possible.
 Investigate use of adaptive comfort principles in the retail mall areas to avoid full mechanical system.

-Renewables Photovoltaic panels will be considered in the roof areas to offset electricity use and reduce energy use and carbon emissions associated with the building operation.
+Initiatives Edgecliff Centre Renewables Photovoltaic panels will be considered in the roof areas and fabric areas to offset electricity use and reduce energy use and carbon emissions associated with the building operation.
 Water High efficiency water fixtures.
 Rainwater harvesting and reuse will be considered during the course of the design development.
 Stormwater Management of stormwater on site before discharging into the public infrastructure through the implementation of appropriate stormwater treatment devices such as an onsite detention tank.
 Materials Selection of reused /recycled materials where possible.
 Waste Construction and demolition waste will be reused/recycled as appropriate to avoid waste material going into landfill.
-Community Amenity Provision of publicly accessible open space including an area for public art and internal community space.
-Provision of new interchange between train station and bus terminals.
+Community Amenity Provision of publicly accessible open green space including an area for public art and internal community space.
 Climate change adaptation and resilience Reporting will be undertaken to understand the risks to the development with respect to climate change.
 Where risks identified as 'high' the design will seek to address them in order to future proof the development.